giellalt/lang-sme/sme.md

 * **LEXICON adv   ** simply gives the tag +Adv and directs to K
 * * *
 <small>This (part of) documentation was generated from [../src/fst/stems/adverbs.lexc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/stems/adverbs.lexc)</small>
+# Punctuation symbols

+* **LEXICON Punctuation_SME   ** contains the list
+of punctuation symbols that are problematic from a normative point of view, and only those.
+Everything else is coming from the standard Punctuation lexicon.

+They are all tagged *+RIGHT* even though the correct quotation mark is supposed to be used on both sides.
+This is done to simplify generation, by keeping the same tagging as the standard analysis.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/sme-punctuation.lexc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/stems/sme-punctuation.lexc)</small>
+# The North Saami proper noun lexicon

+* **LEXICON Prefix-Proper   ** for first-part names

+* **LEXICON ProperNoun-sme-nocomp   ** for no cmp without hyph

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/sme-propernouns.lexc](http://github.com/giellalt/lang-sme/blob/main/../src/fst/stems/sme-propernouns.lexc)</small>
 North Saami adposition lexicon

 First come the 3 continuation lexica, the division is based on Nickel